Symptoms, transmission, and current treatments for cutaneous leishmaniasis

 Mucocutaneous leishmaniasis can present as a complication of cutaneous leishmaniasis and can occur several months or even years after skin ulcers heal.
 Lesions can lead to partial or total destruction of the mucosal membranes of the nose, mouth, and throat cavities and surrounding tissues, resulting in social stigma and disability.
 Unlike most forms of cutaneous leishmaniasis, mucocutaneous leishmaniasis is unlikely to heal on its own; in cases of severe mucocutaneous leishmaniasis, people who do not receive treatment can die.

 - Endemic in 87 countries

-- In 2018 over 85% of new CL cases occurred in 10 countries: Afghanistan, Algeria, Bolivia, Brazil, Colombia, Iran (Islamic Republic of), Iraq, Pakistan, the Syrian Arab Republic and Tunisia
+- In 2019 over 87% of new cutaneous leishmaniasis cases occurred in 10 countries: Afghanistan, Algeria, Brazil, Colombia, Iran (Islamic Republic of), Iraq, Libya, Pakistan, the Syrian Arab Republic, and Tunisia

 - Effectiveness of current treatments can be as low as 50%

 Existing drugs have serious drawbacks in terms of safety, resistance, and availability.
 The drugs are not well tolerated, have to be taken for a long time, and are difficult to administer.

 Pentavalent antimonials (sodium stibogluconate and meglumine antimoniate)

 - 21 days of painful intramuscular injections at a hospital or clinic